island-is/island.is/libs/content-search-indexer/README.md

 Missing title in one entry, should probably not throw an error and hence stop all importers.
 Your importer can't connect to it's data source probably should throw an error and hence stop all importers.
 The importer is used when populating new versions of the indexes when deploying new versions of our apps hence we don't want the importer to succeed when it shouldn't.

-## Quick start

-1. Create an importer nestjs service for your project and export it with a nestjs module
-2. Import and add your nestjs module to the code in `indexing.module.ts`
-3. Import and add your nestjs service to the code in `indexing.service.ts`

-Your data should now be imported when you call the `/sync` or `/re-sync` endpoint